nagelt/Numerical_Methods_Introduction/README.md

 The notebooks mainly make use of

+- numpy
-- Numpy
+- scipy
-- Scipy
+- matplotlib
-- Matplotlib
+- ipywidgets
-- Ipywidgets
+- sympy

 The latter allows an interactive adaptation of parameters to immediatly illustrate their effect, e.g. the time-step size.